manasthakur/learn-vim/modules/module6.md

 * __Async support__: Lets commands (e.g., compilation) run in the background.
 * __Packages__: Provides [pathogen](https://github.com/tpope/vim-pathogen) like
-  in-build plugin-management functionality (see `:help packages`in Vim8).
+  in-built plugin-management functionality (see `:help packages` in Vim8).
 * __defaults.vim__: A useful vimrc that is enabled by _default_.

 We can hope to see many more plugins taking advantage of the above features